The wisdom of Montaigne is of a sort that will come to be needed again*; that of the thinker who makes his life worth living in times of the beast.

 Because he was discreet and kept away from the civil war mêlée, he was solicited, named and summoned in absence to be mayor of the troubled city of Bordeaux, rara avis able to mediate between Catholics and Protestants under the climate well symbolized by the Saint Bartholomew Night massacre.
 Public savagery preserves a touch of common sense asking help from is opposite.

-Meanwhile, he wrote his book – the lasting achievement.
+Meanwhile, he wrote and re-wrote his increasingly bold book – the lasting achievement.

 He finds a flabbergasting stratagem to spread different ideas – reflexive writing.
 He writes to himself, about himself, as if.
 He does not write like others do about truth of the world, the Universe, nor about religion, just about himself, “domestic and private” ideally naked like a cannibal; it is not about reality he writes, no, no, simply about his intimate person, his body – thumb and prick included and his mind, about the strange, unimportant, private thoughts visiting his playful imagination.